dhaumann/tikzkit/README.md

   - use Transaction to group properties
   - add default/reset button
   - add support for categories and coloring of categories

+- LaTeX to SVG generator
+  - proper design of the class with cleanup of the metadata (use QTemporaryDir)
+  - proper diagnostics, if the dvisvg

 - shapes
   - add more shapes